captor/Notes/ICH_Q2_R1_Analytical Validation.md

 * Typical variations: stability of analytical solns, extraction time.
 * LC variation: pH in the MP, MP composition, different columns (lots and/or suppliers), temperature, flow rate.
 Later three also apply to GC.
 ### 9. System Suitability Testing
+* Test the equipment electronics, analytical operations and samples.
+See Pharmacopoeias for additional info.